Last updated on December 17th, 2022 at 12:48 pm

 5. HEALTH TRAVEL INSURANCE

-Things to know before visiting Vietnam we recommend always to bring a travel insurance when traveling abroad just in case you have any problems.
+Things to know before visiting Vietnam we recommend always bringing a travel insurance when traveling abroad just in case you have any problems.
 You can always have food Poisson, fever or any other kind of disease.

 Just make sure you are ready since it can be really expensive if you get a big surgery or problem in Vietnam.
 You can check ours in this link where you can get covered starting from $40 USD per month.